aminaibrahim/FABLab/documentation.md

    And there started the much awaited 2nd day of the session.

    The main focus of todays session was the importance of documenting using GitHub pages.
 Good documentation is key to the success of any project.
 Making documentation accessible enables people to learn about a project; making it easy to update ensures that documentation stays relevant.
 The trainer gave us a deatiled seesion in how to document the training  sessions.
+   Lets look how we can document our projects using GitHub pages

+   -Signup to GitHub

    Then we were introduced with the machines in the lab.
 Our FabLab contains machines like
    - Epilog Mini Laser Cutter
    - Roland CAMM-1 Servo GX-24